zoom-care/candidate-project-qa-automation/README.md

 ### TC 9 : Verify Info $ link

 - Navigate to page https://www.zoomcare.com/schedule.
-- Eor each section Illness/Injury, Emergency Care sections Info|$ link is present.
+- For each section Illness/Injury, Emergency Care sections Info|$ link is present.
 - Click on the link,
 - A popup should open and it should contain the information for the clinic visit.
 - It should also display Health Insurance Accepted information.